-Issues still evident despite work underway at George Mason elementary
+Issues still evident despite work underway at George Mason Elementary

 “The new administration is working diligently with us,” Kranz said.

-If a new school is approved and funded, it would then take about 24 months from the time of approval.
+If a new school is approved, it would then take about 24 months once funding and architectural plans were received.

-“We can overcome whatever is presented to us,” he added and pointed to the support of the community.
+“We can overcome whatever is presented to us,” Kranz said, and pointed to the support of the community.

 “From here we develop the plan and work with our city,” he said.